 Dandruff is different than cat dander, which is compromised of a cat’s saliva and dead skin cells.
-Dandruff can be a symptom of many different issues that your cat may potentially have.
-Some are rather benign, but other times, dandruff can be a sign of something more serious.
+And dandruff can be a symptom of many different issues that your cat may have.
+Some are rather benign, but other times, it can be a sign of something more serious.

-1. The Overproduction of Sebum
+Overproduction Of Sebum

-Sometimes, however, there will be no scientific rhyme or reason as to why your cat is experiencing this type of dandruff, seborrheic dermatitis.
-Just like people who can be prone to acne or dandruff, some cats are prone to flaky skin as well.
+Sometimes, however, there will be no scientific rhyme or reason as to why your cat is experiencing this type of dandruff, known as seborrheic dermatitis.
+Just like people who can be prone to dandruff, some cats are prone to flaky skin, as well.

-If you find that your cat has recently developed dandruff, try to think if you have incorporated any new detergents or cleaning supplies into your housecleaning routine.
+If you find that your cat has recently developed dandruff, try to think if you’ve incorporated any new detergents or cleaning supplies into your housecleaning routine.

-As adorable as a big fat cat is, a heavier cat can have a host of health problems, including dandruff.
+As adorable as a big, fat cat is, a heavier cat can have a host of health problems, including dandruff.
 If your cat is a little more rotund, they may actually have problems reaching certain areas to clean, causing a sebum buildup and, ultimately, dandruff.

 Has your cat experienced dandruff?
 What have you done to remedy it?
 Let us know in the comments!